Welcome Pack

 Where messages about my child should be left?

 Messages about children are left in the diary with the member of staff on registration at the front door or can be emailed.
-If you child is absent, we ask that you call or email us before 9:30am.
+If your child is absent, we ask that you call or email us before 9:00am.
 We must record attendance.

 What are the arrangements at the beginning and end of a session?

-Morning begins at 9.00am, a member of staff will be at the door to welcome and register children in.
+The morning begins at 8.30am, a member of staff will be at the front door to welcome and register children in.

-Children find their peg and hang up their coats.
-Find their name on the register board and put it in the name tray.
-Children are free to select an activity of their choice and be welcomed by their keyperson.
-You can then spend time reading the parents notice board and the policy of the week.
-Parents are welcome to stay until child is settled.
+Children find their peg and hang up their coats, then they find their name on the register board and put it in the name tray where they are greeted by the staff on the inner door.
+Children are free to select an activity of their choice and be welcomed by their keyworker.
+You can then spend time reading the parent/carer’s notice board and the policy of the week.
+Parents/carers are welcome to stay until child is settled.

 Does my child have to be toilet trained?